Ed-ward239/Terminal-Dashboard/README.md

-# Terminal-Dashboard
-MacOS Multiple Panes with Interactive Dashboard

 Here’s a clean, structured README.md to document your terminal dashboard setup, based on your final script and layout:

 ⸻

-# Ghostty Terminal Dashboard
+# 🧠 Ghostty Terminal Dashboard

 A minimal, beautiful, and powerful terminal dashboard powered by [Ghostty](https://github.com/wez/ghostty), `tmux`, and a curated set of CLI tools.
 Designed for developers and productivity enthusiasts who live in the terminal.